11 Top-Rated Hot Springs in Oregon

-Throughout Oregon and often in beautiful surroundings, a variety of hot springs are waiting to be enjoyed, from popular hot spots such as Umpqua Hot Springs to the more remote soaking pools found at Ritter.
-The long list of Oregon hot springs provides interested explorers plenty of places to visit, and the pool for you depends on what you want from a soaking experience.
+A variety of hot springs are scattered throughout the beautiful surroundings of Oregon, waiting to be enjoyed.
+From popular hot spots such as Umpqua Hot Springs to the more remote soaking pools found at Ritter, Oregon hot springs provide interested explorers with plenty of places to visit.

 1. Umpqua Hot Spring, Umpqua National Forest